 - Cars, Jets & Yachts

-Style / Ambiance: A typical Venetian restaurant, located away from the tourist trail in a quiet Venetian square, the Osteria offers traditional Venetian dishes using only fresh fish, homemade pasta, vegetables and local ingredients, giving diners the chance to savor the authentic and natural flavors.
-This is easily one of the best places to eat in Venice.
+Located away from the tourist trail in a quiet Venetian square, the Osteria Boccardoro is a boutique restaurant that is easily one of the best places to eat in the city.
+The restaurant creates traditional Venetian dishes using only fresh fish, homemade pasta, vegetables and local ingredients, giving diners the chance to savor the authentic and natural flavors.

 It is also equipped with an excellent wine cellar and the resident sommelier will happily advise you.
 The atmosphere of the restaurant is simple and elegant, and there is a small private dining room for business lunches or more intimate gatherings.
 The restaurant has played host to many famous people, including former Italian Prime Minister, Romano Prodi and the Secretary of the Treasury, Tommaso Padoa Schioppa.

 Though situated in a building with a history dating back to the 1720s, the refined restaurant that is Antico Martini burst onto the scene for the first time in 1952.
 Since then, it has been internationally recognised as one of the best restaurants in Venice, with previous guests including the likes of Laurence Olivier and the royals, Edward Windsor and his wife Wallis Simpson.
 Located close to the Fenice Theatre, Antico Martini it is an ideal pre-theater restaurant and is also listed as a building of historical interest.